 AMY GOODMAN: As we go now to Iraq, joining our discussion from the Iraqi city of Mosul is Sami Rasouli.
 He grew up in Najaf.
 He left in the 1970s, eventually moved to the United States.
 In November 2004, nearly 30 years after leaving Iraq, Sami Rasouli returned home to help rebuild his country.
 He’s currently a member of the Muslim Peacemakers Team in Mosul.
 Sami Rasouli, have you gotten a chance to hear what the report’s recommendations are and the response in Iraq right now?

-Well, please take in consideration that I’m talking as an American Iraqi, Muslim Arab.
-And when I view the study that the group came with, I see lots of flawed of seriousness in it.
+Well, please take in consideration that I’m talking as an American-Iraqi Muslim Arab.
+And when I view the study that the group came with, I see lots of flaws of seriousness in it.
 The study is targeting Iraq as a country and Iraqi people, but I don’t see participant as key players from Iraq Arab Muslim world participating, except there is a large number of Iraqis who came upon the invasion, when it took place almost four years ago.
-I don’t care, as, again, as Iraqi American Muslim Arab, about the formation of this study, whether there are Republicans or Democrats.
+I don’t care, as, again, as Iraqi-American Muslim Arab, about the formation of this study, whether there are Republicans or Democrats.

 We are not stupid here.
 We see facts that doesn’t match what the administration or its consultants, through this study, is telling them.
 I wish this study came first, before the invasion, and advised the administration what to do, not to come now to help the administration to get out as a way.

 And to ask the American troops to leave, it’s an Iraqi demand.
-More than 80% to 85% now, Iraqis asking the US to leave.
-Only people who are willing to have the US forces staying here, who ask the UN to extend Resolution 1546 for another year to stay, which is a puppet government of Iraq.
+More than 80 to 85 percent now, Iraqis asking the U.S. to leave.
+Only people who are willing to have the U.S. forces staying here, who ask the U.N. to extend Resolution 1546 for another year to stay, which is a puppet government of Iraq.